sionpixley/PolyNode/README.md

 # PolyNode

 PolyNode is a CLI tool that helps install and manage multiple versions of Node.js on the same device.
-Does not require sudo/admin privileges, and is installed on a per-user basis.
+It does not require sudo/admin privileges, and is installed on a per-user basis.

-There is a GUI app that you can optionally install.
+PolyNode has a GUI that you can use, but it must be installed first.
+Release assets prefixed with `PolyNode-GUI` will install the CLI command, `polyn`, and also the GUI.
+Read about [launching the GUI](#launching-the-gui) below.

 ## Table of contents